-Mahashivratri is celebrated at a grand scale in Avani.
+Mahashivratri is celebrated on a grand scale here.
 A Rath Yatra is held during Mahashivratri that starts from the courtyard of the Ramalingeshwara Temple.
-Thousands of people from nearby villages and towns gather in Avani during this time to witness and be part of the festival.
+Thousands of people from nearby villages and towns gather here during this time to witness and be part of the festival.

-Avani is a small village, and it falls in the Mulbagal taluk.
+This village falls in the Mulbagal taluk.
 There are no train stations within 10 km of the village.
 It is best reached by direct buses from all the nearby cities including Bangalore.
 Also, self-driving is another great option to reach here.
 Sri Narasimha Bharati IV of the Sringeri Sharada Peetham had established a new Matha here.
 And installed one of his Shishya’s or disciples as the head of the new Matha.
-This can also be visited along with the Ramalingeshwara group of temples.
+This can also be visited along with the main destination.

 The village is also known as “Gaya of South India”.
 However, we couldn’t find the exact reason as to why.
 Do tell us if you know, we are so interested to find out.

-Overall, Ramalingeshwara Group of Temples in Avani are a great place for the spiritual soul, the architecture lovers, and tranquility lovers.
+Overall, it is a great place for the spiritual soul, architecture lovers, and tranquility lovers.
 For those who love ancient temples or heritage sites.
 And for those who get intrigued by the legends associated with temples.
 As well as anyone who is looking for a peaceful offbeat destination.
 Being a bit of all of the above, they made a perfect destination for us.